JorPan/lyricize-frontend/README.md

 ## Inspiration

-Writing lyrics has always been really difficult, so I wanted to make a tool that could help people write better lyrics.
+Writing lyrics and/or poetry has always been really difficult, so I wanted to make a tool that could help people write better lyrics.

 ## Technologies